Set-based Neural Network Encoding Without Weight Tying: Introduction

-Moreover, both approaches~\citep{statnn,nnf} have a fundamental limitation: their encoding methods are applicable only to a single fixed, pre chosen neural network architecture.
-Once the performance predictor is trained, in the case of \citet{statnn}, and the neural network encoder of \citet{nnf} is defined, they cannot be used to predict the performance of neural networks of different architecture.
-Consequently, evaluating these models on diverse architectures is infeasible without training an new generalization performance predictor for each architecture.
+Moreover, these approaches~\citep{statnn,nnf,nft,dws} have a fundamental limitation: their encoding methods are applicable only to a single fixed, pre chosen neural network architecture.
+Once the performance predictor is trained, in the case of \citet{statnn}, and the neural network encoder of \citet{nnf} and \citet{dws} are defined, they cannot be used to predict the performance of neural networks of different architecture.
+These issues are partly addressed by the graph based approaches of ~\citet{neuralgraph} and ~\citet{metagraph}.
+Consequently, evaluating these models on diverse architectures is impossible without training an new performance predictor for each architecture.